 The denial stated that CLS-UW's "leadership requirements are in conflict with the UW-System non-discrimination policy."
 The email explained that "[y]ou may require leaders or members of your organization to agree with the beliefs of the national organization, but you may not require leaders or members of your organization to identify with any particular faith or religion."
-This rather confusing statement makes little sense when applied to a religious organization, like Christian Legal Society that requires its leaders to agree with the basic tenets of the Christian faith, just as other faith groups often require their leaders to agree with their particular faith's core beliefs.
+This rather confusing statement makes little sense when applied to a religious organization, like Christian Legal Society that requires its leaders to agree with Letter to General Counsel Williams Page 2 of 7 September 9, 2022 the basic tenets of the Christian faith, just as other faith groups often require their leaders to agree with their particular faith's core beliefs.